estatewatch/estatewatch.github.io/content/estates/geoffreyclose.md

 In December 2018, 67% of residents who voted in the ballot voted in favour of redevelopment.
 The scheme is being [funded](https://www.london.gov.uk/programmes-strategies/housing-and-land/homes-londoners/estate-regeneration/estate-regeneration-data) by the Mayor in a joint venture between Riverside and Bellway Homes.

-In November 2020, Riverside applied for planning permission to demolish the estate's 134 homes and replace them with 441 homes of which just 135 social rent.
+In November 2020, Riverside applied for planning permission to demolish the estate's 134 homes and replace them with 441 homes of which 135 London Affordable Rent, 35 Shared Ownership homes, 27 London Living Rent homes and 241 homes for private sale.

 In December, the Mayor published his [stage 1 planning report](https://gla.force.com/pr/s/planning-application/a0i4J000002TXIGQA4/20206691?tabset-c2f3b=2) in response to the planning application.